iifl-logo

 OPERATIONAL EXCELLENCE

 During the year, CAMS continued to be the leader in delivering quality service in the MF industry for all modes of transactions like Physical, Electronic & Digital.
 To have continuous improvement, CAMS has made significant efforts in maintaining overall quality performance and accuracy levels.
-The investor satisfaction survey results for FY24 showed 97.60% of the customers rate the services of the Company as very satisfied/Satisfied as compared to 96.1% in the previous year.
+The investor satisfaction survey results for FY 25 showed 96.23% of the customers rate the services of the company as very satisfied/Satisfied.

 RISKS AND CONCERNS

-The Company recognises that risk is inherent to any business activity and that managing risk effectively is critical to the immediate and future success of the Company.
-The Company has a Board-level Risk Management Committee in addition to an internal Risk Management Committee, which monitors the risk-related matters of the Company.
-A Board-approved Risk Management Policy defines the Risk Management framework to identify, assess and manage potential risks and opportunities.
-This policy provides for detailed key tasks to identify, assess, manage, monitor, and report key risk areas across the group.
-The Company has also in place a Chief Risk Officer.
+The Company recognizes that risk is inherent in any business activity and that managing risk effectively is critical to the immediate and future success of the Company.
+The Company has a Board level Risk Management Committee in addition to an internal Risk Management Committee, which monitors the risk-related matters of the Company.
+A Board approved Risk Management Policy defines the Risk Management framework to identify, assess and manage potential risks and opportunities.
+This policy provides detailed key tasks to identify, assess, manage, monitor, and report key risk areas across the group.
+The company has also in place a Chief Risk Officer.
 The identified risks of the Company are as below:

 Operational Risk